harakas/amd_igpu_yolo_v8/README.md

  * modify command line script `rocm_python` that runs this Docker image inline as a `python` wrapper
  * use this script to run the yolo5.py example script for inference on [wolf.jpg](wolf.jpg)
  * run the same image on the ultralytics/yolov8 trained using the Google Open Image V7 archive
- * export the model from torch into AMD migraphics format
+ * export the yolov8n model from torch into AMD MIGrpahiX binary format and evaluate it

 ## Build a Docker image